Hip BursitisBy Sally Ann Quirke | Filed under: Hip Pain, Bursitis

 This condition is an inflammation of a bursa in the hip area.
 A bursa is a sack of fluid separating soft tissue from bone.
 It acts like a cushion when functioning correctly.
 However when it becomes injured or inflamed a bursitis may result.
-This is where your bursa is red hot and swollen.
-It is also very painful!
+This is where your bursa becomes red hot and swollen.
+It can also be very painful!
 You commonly will not see the redness as it can be deep under the bulk of your thigh!

 However, I want you all to know it was very painful indeed!
 Seek a physiotherapy opinion after any fall of great intensity, even if you think it is only a bad bruise!
 I could have avoided my bursitis with a few stretches and mobilisations after the fall I had six months previously, if I had practised what I preach!